triton-inference-server/model_analyzer/docs/config_search.md

 - [Rate limiter](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#rate-limiter-config) setting
 - If the model is using [ONNX](https://github.com/triton-inference-server/onnxruntime_backend) or [Tensorflow backend](https://github.com/triton-inference-server/tensorflow_backend), the "execution_accelerators" parameters.
 More information about this parameter is available in the [Triton Optimization Guide](https://github.com/triton-inference-server/server/blob/main/docs/optimization.md#framework-specific-optimization)

+## Quick Search Mode

+Quick search is enabled by adding the parameter `--run-config-search-mode quick` to the CLI.

+It uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
+In the majority of cases this will find greater than 90% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.

+It will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.